Build a Virtual Disk Image¶

 specifies the size of the resulting

 disk image.
-The following example shows a image description where 20 GB are
+The following example shows an image description, where 20 GB are

 <preferences>